Volkswagen ID.4 Review

 Range

-Even the smaller, 52kWh battery manages a decent WLTP range of 224 miles, which isn't too bad, but most will go for the 77kWh ID.4 models that manage a usefully longer official range of between 321- and 349 miles.
+Even the smaller, 52kWh battery manages a decent WLTP range of 222 miles, which isn't too bad, but most will go for the 77kWh ID.4 models that manage a usefully longer official range of between 321- and 349 miles.
 As for real-world range, we'd expect the small battery to manage between 140- and 210 miles depending on conditions (electric cars are always less efficient in cold weather and at higher speeds), while the big battery ID.4s should manage roughly 230- to 310 depending.
+The 79kWh battery is only available in the VW ID.4 GTX, which is the four-wheel drive, high performance model, so it manages a range of 321 miles.

 A heat pump is a £1050 option on every ID.4, which is a bit of a shame as it improves cold-weather efficiency and many rivals get one as standard.